johannschopplich/nuxt-api-party/README.md

 ### `$party` (Respectively Camel-Cased API Name)

 Returns the raw response of the API endpoint.
+Intended for actions inside methods, e. g. when sending form data to the API when clicking a submit button.

 Responses can be cached between function calls for the same path based on a calculated hash by setting `cache` to `true`.